 Casualty and Specialty.
 We continue to see acceleration in the underlying rate increases across multiple lines of business and geographies within our Casualty and Specialty segment, and we expanded participation on multiple casualty and specialty lines.
-We anticipate that dislocation in several of these classes of business will continue to provide opportunities in 2021.
+We believe that our book of business is beginning to reflect the rate improvements that we have seen over the past several years.
 We think that our prior work building strong relationships with key customers allowed us to gain superior access to desirable business.